AIT-Lablink/lablink-universal-api-client/docs/index.rst

    :description lang=en: Lablink Universal API Client

 This package provides a Lablink client that implements the `ERIGrid Universal Data Exchange API <https://erigrid2.github.io/JRA-3.1-api/universal-api.html>`_.
+This allows to interact with other Lablink clients through a simple REST interface.

 Installation
 ============